NevermindNilas/TheAnimeScripter/README.md

 - Add Segmentation ( HALF ADDED ).
 - Add more ways of dedupping.
 - Create a scriptUI for After Effects.
-- Remove the need for BGR to RGB conversion..

-- Maybe look for better means of encoding using moviepy. (newcugan.py)
 - Maybe add TRT.
-- Maybe add HAT.

 # Done.